David Marshall (Arizona politician)

-David Marshall is an American politician, former police officer, pastor and Republican member of the Arizona House of Representatives elected to represent District 7 in 2022.
+David Marshall is an American politician, Navajo County, Arizona Recorder, former police officer, pastor and former Republican member of the Arizona House of Representatives elected to represent District 7 in 2022.

 Early life and career

 Marshall was raised in California, graduating from high school in Santa Ana, California.
 He then joined the United States Air Force, and after being honorably discharged joined the Santa Ana Police Department.
 Marshall moved with his family to Snowflake, Arizona in 1999, where he ran a safehouse for battered women, and also became ordained as a pastor.